javascript-tutorial/en.javascript.info/1-js/03-code-quality/02-coding-style/article.md

 There are languages where a semicolon is truly optional.
 It's rarely used there.

-But in JavaScript a line break is sometimes interpreted as a semicolon and sometimes not.
+But in JavaScript there are few cases when a line break is sometimes not interpreted as a semicolon.
 That leaves a place for programming errors, so semicolons should be at place.

 ### Nesting levels